userfront/guide/all/guide/auth/jwt-json-web-token.md

 ::::: row
 :::: left

-JWTs consist of 3 parts: a header, a signature, and a payload.
+JWTs consist of 3 parts: a header, a payload, and a signature.
 The final token is written with dots separating each part.

 ::::
 :::: right